cerebral/cerebral/packages/docs/content/install/02_debugger.en.md

     storeMutations: true,
     // Warnings on mutating outside "state" API
     preventExternalMutations: true,
-    // Warnings when passing in non-serializable data to signals and state tree
-    enforceSerializable: true,
     // Warnings when strict render path usage is wrong
     verifyStrictRender: true,
     // Throw error when overwriting existing input property